Crossgates Mall: Recent years

 Pyramid developed several dining and entertainment categories during the mid-2010's.
 Among them are Maggie McFly's, Texas de Brazil, Funny Bone, 110 Grill, 5 Wits, Aloha Krab, and APEX.

 By 2023, following the COVID-19 pandemic, Crossgates Mall had also announced several newest additions, among them Earthbound Trading Co, Urban Outfitters, Lovesac, Lovisa, Offline by Aerie, Newbury Comics, Dry Goods, Primark, and REI.

 In August 2017 Pyramid announced a plan to construct a hotel in partnership with Hilton.
 The hotel opened in 2018, achieving a strategic goal Pyramid had held since at least the late 1990s.
 It opened under the Homewood Suites, aimed at long-term stays, and the Tru brand, aimed at younger travelers.
 Both brands are owned by Hilton.

 On the heels of the hotel opening, Pyramid announced a plan to develop three sites adjacent to mall.
 Initially, this called for 222 residential units and a Costco.
 The latter was to be developed on a lot that would require demolition of a "ghost neighborhood", consisting of homes Pyramid had purchased in the preceding two decades.
 Within a month, local environmental watchdog group Save the Pine Bush, residents, and other groups sued Pyramid alleging that clearcutting of the Costco site had occurred in violation of the SEQRA and the 14th Amendment.
 The suit was later dismissed.

+In 2026, Ashley HomeStore announced that it would open a location at the mall by the spring.
+The store is set to be located on the lower level of the mall next to Crunch Fitness.